Visanthe Shiancoe: Regular season

+Playoffs

 Television appearances

 Shiancoe was a contestant on NBC's Minute to Win It on September 8, 2010, playing to win money for the National Kidney Foundation.
 When he could not perform the card trick, where he had to blow off a deck of 53 playing cards with one joker at the bottom remaining on the bottle in a minute, he successfully performed the same trick on NFL Network again in less than 30 seconds, only to realize that the final Joker card was glued on.

 Towel incident

 Fox aired a post game segment following a victory over the Detroit Lions in 2008.
 Vikings owner Zygi Wilf was presenting the game ball to coach Brad Childress' son, Andrew, who had enlisted in the United States Marine Corps the day before.
 In the background, Shiancoe was shown unclothed for a moment before covering himself with a towel.
 According to the NFL and Fox Sports, the image lasted a fifth of a second.
 Fox Sports apologized for airing the image.
 Through his agent, Shiancoe said he was embarrassed by the unintentional incident.